 New Septic Systems:

-A permit for a new system will be issued once the following items are received:
+A permit for a new system will be issued once the following items are received and approved:

 - copy of the soil percolation test results

 - a plot map of the property showing property lines, where home and septic tank will be located and where well will be located if applicable (must have 100 foot radius protection)

 - copy of the septic system design completed by a certified septic system designer

 Septic system re-certifications are often required by mortgage lenders during real estate transactions.
 The following items are required before an inspection will be scheduled: